navidmirzad/KinoXP/README.md

 ## Project Overview

 The KinoXP Cinema Reservation and Ticketing System is an IT solution developed to streamline the management of cinema reservations, ticket sales, and show planning for KinoXP, a smaller cinema with 2 movie theaters.
 This system provides a user-friendly interface for employees to efficiently handle reservations, ticket sales, concessions, and show scheduling.
-It also offers advanced features such as age limit enforcement, seat management, and dynamic show planning.
+It also offers advanced features such as seat management, and dynamic show planning.

 ## Features